emissary-ingress/emissary/docs/user-guide/getting-started.md

          'modules:={"authentication":{"type":"basic"}}'
 ```

-That last bit configures this mapping to use the authentication module, with config info `type: basic`.
+That last bit configures this mapping to use the `authentication` module, with config info `type: basic`.
+(Note also that we use `rewrite` to make sure the QotM service sees the base URL it expects.)

 Now, if we try to read our quote back: